 Where to stay in Yogyakarta on Indonesia’s island of Java depends on what your priorities are.
 But whatever you plan to do, one thing you can be sure of is that you’ll sleep well.
 Yogyakarta has some fabulous accommodation and it’s fantastic value, too.

-Where to stay in Yogyakarta on Indonesia’s island of Java depends on whether you’re in the city to eat, shop and sightsee, explore Borobudur and Prambanan, or you’re fleeing neighbouring Bali and the imminent eruption of Mount Agung volcano and are content with a relaxed Bali-style holiday.
+Where to stay in Yogyakarta on Indonesia’s island of Java depends on whether you’re in the city to eat, shop and sightsee, explore Borobudur and Prambanan, or you’re fleeing neighbouring Bali and one of the periodic eruptions of Mount Agung volcano and are content with a relaxed Bali-style holiday on Java.

-If you’re on Bali and considering an escape or were planning to head there soon and want an alternative, consider Yogyakarta on the neighbouring island of Java.
+If you’re on Bali and considering an escape from the crowds or were planning to head to Bali soon and want an alternative, consider Yogyakarta on the neighbouring island of Java.
 Home to fantastic food, fab shopping, fascinating sights, and the majestic Buddhist and Hindu monuments of Borobudur and Prambanan, ‘Jogya’, as the locals call it, has great value accommodation, including very affordable boutique hotels with heritage and style and luxury hotels with swimming pools.

 Where to stay in Yogyakarta isn’t an easy decision to make so we’ve whittled down the choices into a very selective guide that covers everything from atmospheric heritage hotels in the leafy suburbs and villages to five-star hotels with enormous swimming pools and stylish mid-range boutique hotels slap-bang in the city centre.